TonyJem/ToDoList/README.md

 [References](#references)

 ## Description:
-The objective of this lab is to implement _Intermediate Table View_ features into an App that keeps track of user's favorite Books.
+This App manages a list of ToDo items and stores it away for later retrieval.
+User can add, modify, and delete items in the list using a custom input screen.
+Each ToDo has a due date and a set of notes; it can be marked as complete, but remains in the list until the user deletes it.

-#### This app accomplish three main goals:
+#### This app handles the following actions:

-  1. Replace existing regular _View Controller_ with a _Static Table View_”
+  1. Display the list.

-  2. Create a custom table view cell to display the details of each Book in the main list.
+  2. Add items to the list.

+  3. Edit existing items on the list.

-  3. Add the capability to delete Books from the main list.
+  4. Delete items from the list.

+  5. Automatically save the list to disk.
 <br>
 <br>
 <br>